top of page

 • These feelings are often mild, and they tend to go away within a week or two.

-• It can be hard to tell the difference between PPD and the “Baby Blues.”
+• It can be hard to tell the difference between postpartum depression and the “Baby Blues".

-• If a birthing individual is wondering if the symptoms she is experiencing are PPD, the “Baby Blues,” or something else, she should visit a healthcare provider right away.
+• If a birthing individual is wondering if the symptoms she is experiencing are postpartum depression, the “Baby Blues” or something else, she should visit a healthcare provider right away.

-• PPD does not have anything to do with what a woman did or did not do during her pregnancy.
+• Postpartum depression does not have anything to do with what an individual did or did not do during pregnancy.

-• There are likely many combining factors that cause PPD including:
+• There are likely many combining factors that cause postpartum depression including:

-• After a woman gives birth, she often experiences a quick and drastic drop in her hormone levels, including estrogen and progesterone.
-This drop in hormone levels might create chemical changes in her brain and body that affect her mood8.
+• After giving birth, the individual often experiences a quick and drastic drop in hormone levels, including estrogen and progesterone.
+This drop in hormone levels might create chemical changes in the brain and body that affect the individual's mood.

-• Losing a large amount of sleep can lead to exhaustion and contribute to PPD symptoms9
+• Losing a large amount of sleep can lead to exhaustion and contribute to postpartum depression symptoms.

-• Certain factors can contribute to a higher risk of PPD for some women, though PPD can occur for anyone
+• Certain factors can contribute to a higher risk of postpartum depression for some individuals, although postpartum depression can occur for anyone

 • Preterm birth (before 37 weeks)